roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.4](/assets/family-overview-4.png)

-A subset of Diplodocoidea, Dicraeosaurids (meaning “bifurcated lizard”) are an unusual family of sauropods with two rows of crazy horns down their necks.
+A subset of Diplodocoidea, dicraeosaurids (meaning “bifurcated lizard”) are an unusual family of sauropods with two rows of crazy horns down their necks.
 These could’ve been for display or to ward off predators while their necks were lowered to feed, and were probably **keratinized** (covered in keratin, like a beak, horn, or fingernail).
 Famous members include Amargasaurus, Dicraeosaurus, and Bajadasaurus.

 ![fig-2.6](/assets/family-overview-2.6.jpg)

-Above: Amargasaurus, a Dicraeosaurid from Early Cretaceous Argentina.
+Above: Amargasaurus, a dicraeosaurid from Early Cretaceous Argentina.
 Argentina is famous for its really cool sauropods.

 #### Titanosauria

 ![fig-1.5](/assets/family-overview-5.png)

-The other main type of sauropod, Titanosaurs, were the top-browsers of the Cretaceous, and included the largest terrestrial animals ever.
+The other main type of sauropod, titanosaurs, were the top-browsers of the Cretaceous, and included the largest terrestrial animals ever.

 ![fig-x](/assets/giraffatitan.jpg)

-Giraffatitan, a Late Jurassic Titanosaur.
+Giraffatitan, a Late Jurassic titanosaur.
 Because of **osteological correlates** (texture of bone that indicates what sort of tissue overlaid it in life), there’s reason to believe that titanosaurs had a lot of soft tissue on their heads and faces, but we don’t yet know what kind.
 Some artists have taken this to an extreme.

 ![fig-y](/assets/argentinosaurus.png)

-A somewhat more conservative reconstruction of Argentinosaurus, a Late Cretaceous Titanosaur and one of the heaviest terrestrial animals ever.
+A somewhat more conservative reconstruction of Argentinosaurus, a Late Cretaceous titanosaur and one of the heaviest terrestrial animals ever.

 ### Theropoda